Copper Fire

 The Problem

-AC Public Relations is a full-service PR firm managing communications, media relations, and brand campaigns across industries.
-When they brought in Bee Young Comms, they didn’t need a content vendor.
-They needed a social media team embedded in their workflow — one that could move in sync with their PR efforts, maintain brand consistency across four platforms, and operate as a true extension of their team.
+PR and social media should work together.
+In most organizations, they don’t: press wins get announced in a release and never make it to the feed, while social runs on its own calendar, disconnected from the media cycle.
+AC Public Relations didn’t need a content vendor.
+They needed a social team embedded in their workflow, one that could move in sync with their PR, hold brand consistency across four platforms, and operate as a true extension of their team.

 The Cost